 The interaction of pulses of short-wavelength radiation is in many aspects different from irradiation in the visible range; effects including the creation of highly excited electronic states and the corresponding involvement of many electrons.
 The primary excitation may be linear or non-linear upon absorption of a single or several photons, but will usually leave a hole in an inner shell of the electron system.
 This event is followed by a cascade of processes involving both electronic and nuclear movement.

 Ultrashort X-ray pulses combined with time-resolving detection techniques allow to obtain spatially localized and temporally resolved information on ultrafast electronic and chemical dynamics after an optical stimulus.
-Light pulses ranging from 3 nm to 300,000 nm will serve to follow the movement of charges within molecules or between molecules and a surface on the relevant femtosecond to attosecond time scale.
-Light will also serve to control the alignment of molecules in space.
-This capability will prove to be essential for dynamical diffraction, where any alignment of otherwise randomly oriented molecules is essential for background suppression of the captured images.
+Light pulses ranging from 3 nm to 300,000 nm serve to follow the movement of charges within molecules or between molecules and a surface on the relevant femtosecond to attosecond time scale.
+Light also serves to control the alignment of molecules in space.
+This capability proves to be essential for dynamical diffraction, where any alignment of otherwise randomly oriented molecules is essential for background suppression of the captured images.

 Research Focus A.2: Real-time Chemical Dynamics in Complex Environments

 The central goal of this project is to take critical steps towards the real-time study of chemical dynamics in the presence of a bath.
 This bath could be, for example, a solvent such as water in a chemical reaction or a solid surface in heterogeneous catalysis.
-Because of the complexity of the problem, it is generally not well understood how the bath influences the reaction chemistry.
-By systematically investigating, with femtosecond resolution, reaction dynamics in a range of well-defined, distinct chemical environments, we hope to gain unprecedented insights into the role each bath plays during a chemical reaction.
+Due to the complexity of the problem, it is hard to understand how the bath influences the reaction chemistry.
+By systematically investigating with femtosecond resolution reaction dynamics in a range of well-defined, distinct chemical environments, we gain unprecedented insights into the role each bath plays during a chemical reaction.
 A related problem is the fact that for time-resolved studies of the detailed atomic motions during a chemical reaction, a large fraction of all molecular reactants in the sample must be forced to start undergoing the chemical reaction at the same time.
 This requirement to provide a trigger that is faster than the dynamical time scale of interest is the reason why femtochemistry nowadays is largely restricted to photochemical reactions that are associated with electronically excited states of the reacting species.
-The fundamental problem of triggering and clocking thermal chemical reactions remains unsolved.
-By employing ultrafast terahertz and infrared pump pulses, in combination with ab initio electronic structure theory and quantum molecular dynamics techniques, we will explore possibilities for triggering thermal chemical reactions.
-The ultimate dream driving the proposed research is the direct, time-resolved exploration of transition states of chemical reactions for which the mechanism is still unknown.
+We explore possibilities for triggering thermal chemical reactions by employing ultrafast terahertz and infrared pump pulses in combination with ab initio electronic structure theory and quantum molecular dynamics techniques.
+The ultimate dream driving the research is the direct, time-resolved exploration of transition states of chemical reactions for which the mechanism is still unknown.

 Research Focus A.3: Imaging Local and Global Coherence of Superfluid Matter